Advice on Quizzes

 Be sure to address both theory and evidence on the topic (as discussed in class and in the assigned readings) wherever relevant.
 The theoretical arguments on a topic (HOW and WHY some factor is thought to matter) are usually a very important part of the "definition" portion of the grade, and evidence on that topic (how well the theory has been supported by the available evidence) is usually a very important part of the "importance" portion of the grade.

-Some of the concepts on the review sheet are theories or concepts covered in class, while others are examples (like "Cuban Missile Crisis" or "Schlieffen Plan").
+Some of the concepts on the review sheet are theories or concepts covered in class (like "misperception" or "tariffs"), while others are examples (like "Cuban Missile Crisis" or "Schlieffen Plan").
 For these examples, the "definition" portion of the grade will require you to identify the topic, which most students do pretty well.
 Many people have a harder time with the "importance" portion, though, for which you will need to discuss why the example was brought up in class.
 For example, which theory was this example used to illustrate, which patterns does this example fit, or in short, why do we care?

 Give complete answers and support your arguments (explain exactly what you mean, and provide examples where possible).
 One or two sentences is not adequate for a definition or for the importance of a concept; the best answers usually spend a whole paragraph each on definition and importance (as in the example below).